Rock the Stock: This Trend is NOT Your Friend

 Quick Summary of Rock the Stock

-Rating: 0.7 out of 5.
-The sales page isn't too annoying, but I absolutely hate spyware.
+Rating: 0.7 The sales page isn't too annoying, but I absolutely hate spyware.

 Some binary options scams are very transparent: You can easily find out that the successful “traders” are actually Fiverr actors, or that the software security seals lead nowhere and are completely fake.